Missouri in the American Civil War: The capture of Camp Jackson

-The next day, the Missouri General Assembly authorized the formation of a Missouri State Guard with Major General Sterling Price as its commander to supposedly resist invasions from either side.
-However, Govenror Claiborne and Price had both sent envoys requesting Confederate troops come to Missouri and aid in driving out the Union forces.
+The next day, the Missouri General Assembly authorized the formation of a Missouri State Guard with Major General Sterling Price as its commander, supposedly to resist invasions from either side.
+However, Governor Claiborne and Price had both sent envoys requesting Confederate troops come to Missouri and aid in driving out the Union forces.
 William S. Harney, federal commander of the Department of the West, moved to quiet the situation by agreeing to Missouri neutrality in the Price-Harney Truce.
 This led to Confederate sympathizers taking over most of Missouri, with pro-Unionists being harassed and forced to leave.
 President Lincoln overruled the truce agreement and relieved Harney of command, replacing him with Lyon.

-On June 11, 1861, Lyon met with Governor Jackson and Price at St. Louis' Planter's House Hotel.
+On June 11, Lyon met with Governor Jackson and Price at St. Louis' Planter's House Hotel.
 The meeting, theoretically to discuss the possibility of continuing the Price-Harney Truce between U.S. and state forces, quickly deadlocked over basic issues of sovereignty and governmental power.
 Jackson and Price, who were working to construct the new Missouri State Guard in nine military districts statewide, wanted to contain the federal toe-hold to the Unionist stronghold of St. Louis.
 Jackson demanded that federal forces be limited to the boundaries of St. Louis, and that pro-Unionist Missouri "Home Guards" in several Missouri towns be disbanded.
 Lyon refused, and stated that if Jackson insisted on so limiting the power of the federal government, "This means war".
-After Jackson was escorted from the lines, Lyon began a pursuit of Jackson and Price and his elected state government through the Battle of Boonville and Battle of Carthage (1861).
+Lyon marched into the state capital, Jefferson City, on June 15, and routed State Guard troops at Boonville on June 17.
 Jackson and other pro-Confederate politicians fled to the southern part of the state.
 Jackson and a rump of the General Assembly eventually set up a government-in-exile in Neosho, Missouri, and enacted an Ordinance of Secession.
 This government was recognized by the rest of the Confederacy despite the fact that the "Act" was not endorsed by a plebiscite (as required by Missouri state law) and that Jackson's government was all but powerless inside Missouri.

 The Constitutional Convention

 On July 22, 1861, following Lyon's capture of the Missouri capital at Jefferson City, the Missouri Constitutional Convention reconvened and declared the Missouri governor's office to be vacant.
 On July 28, it appointed former Missouri Supreme Court Chief Justice Hamilton Rowan Gamble as governor of the state and agreed to comply with Lincoln's demand for troops.
 The provisional Missouri government began organizing new pro-Union regiments.
-Some, like the 1st Missouri Volunteer Cavalry Regiment, organized on September 6, 1861, fought through the entire Civil War.
+Some, like the 1st Missouri Cavalry Regiment, organized on September 6, 1861, fought through the entire Civil War.
 By the war's end, some 447 Missouri Regiments had fought for the Union, with many men serving in more than one regiment.